browserengineering/book/book/embeds.md

 Note that the saved `img_height` property is used to make sure the image is positioned with its bottom edge on the text baseline.

-Now we just need to hook up the new `ImageLayout` to `BlockLayout`.
-We could do this by duplicating the `input` method and calling it `image`... but `input` is itself a duplicate of `text`, and after adding `image` we'd have three methods that are almost identical.
-Let's refactor so to move the shared code into an `add_inline_child` method.

-The part of these methods that differs is the part that computes the width of the new inline child.
-That's specific to the element.
-But most of the rest of the logic is shared.
+Now we need to create `ImageLayout`s in `BlockLayout`.
+Input elements are created in an `input` method, so we could could duplicate it calling it `image`... but `input` is itself a duplicate of `text`, so this would be a lot of almost-identical methods.
+The only part of these methods that differs is the part that computes the width of the new inline child; most of the rest of the logic is shared.

-All of these methods compute the font.
-We need that in every method to determine how big of a space to leave after the inline:[^actual]
+Let's instead refactor the shared code into new methods which `text`, `input`, and `input` can call.
+First, all of these methods need a font to determine how big of a space to leave after the inline;[^actual] let's make a function for that:

 [^actual]: Yes, this is how real browsers do it too.